-- specify the location of the corresponding files within the file system - specify the files to be loaded (in case of object code) or - specify the files to be processed (in case of source code) - provide the object code (as a shared library or archive) - specify any compilation information required for processing source code.
+- specify the location of the corresponding files within the file system - specify the files to be loaded (in case of object code) or - provide the object code (as a shared library or archive)

 Although this annex defines guidelines for a common inclusion methodology, it requires multiple implementations (usually two) of the corresponding facilities.
 This takes into account that multiple users can have different viewpoints and different requirements on the inclusion of Foreign Language Code.